cristina-suteu/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    LTspice model of Laboratory Noise Source.
    :label:`ngltspice`

 Figure :ref:`ngltspice` ciruit’s noise is fairly trivial to model, given that it is constant for some bandwidth (in which a signal of interest would lie), above which it rolls off with approximately a first order lowpass response.
 Where this technique comes in handy is modeling non-flat noise floors, either due to higher order analog filtering, or active elements themselves.
-The classic example is the “noise mountain” that often exists in autozero amplifiers such as the LTC2057, as seen in figure :ref:`ltc2057nsd` [12]_ .
+The classic example is the “noise mountain” that often exists in autozero amplifiers such as the LTC2057, as seen in Figure :ref:`ltc2057nsd` , from Ref.
+[12]_ .

 .. figure:: inputvoltage_noise_spectrum.png
    :scale: 30 %